blok-ui/blok.router/readme.md

 "foo/:bar/bin";
 // A route with an optional segment:
 "foo/(optional/:bar)/:etc";
+// A route with a wildcard:
+"foo/bar/*";
+// A route with a named wildcard (which will pass it as a param to the route):
+"foo/bar/*more";
 ```

 > Note: this syntax is currently undergoing changes and is too unstable to document right now.
 Use at your own risk.